orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

     dependencies, it must not have it.
 It is not recommended to support multilib because a distro core developer wanted it [retired](https://blogs.gentoo.org/mgorny/2021/06/03/retiring-the-multilib-project/).
-    Also, there is concern of underflows lack of asan underflow testing.
+    Also, there is concern of underflows because of the lack of asan underflow testing.
   - For apps, if Wayland support is possible or mentioned in the build files, it should be made available as a USE flag.
 Wayland should have higher priority than X in || checks.
 If an app package supports both but is not automatic,